dj-ryan/dj-ryan/README.md

 - ⚡ Current project:
   - Working on finsihing my website 🚧
 - 📍 Location:
-  - The great Stat of Nebraska
+  - The great State of Nebraska